andrewculver/koudoku/README.md

 ## User-Facing Subscription Management

+By default a `pricing_path` route is defined which you can link to in order to show visitors a pricing table.
+If a user is signed in, this pricing table will take into account their current plan.
+For example, you can link to this page like so:

+  <%= link_to 'Pricing', pricing_path %>

-Users can view available plans, select a plan, enter credit card details, review their subscription, change plans, and cancel at the following route:
+Existing users can view available plans, select a plan, enter credit card details, review their subscription, change plans, and cancel at the following route:

   koudoku.owner_subscriptions_path(@user)

 In these paths, `owner` refers to `User` by default, or whatever model has been configured to be the owner of the `Subscription` model.